General Terms and Conditions

 6.8 Ownership of data and other information produced by CT from information and materials you supply to us belongs to CT.

-6.9 Where CT recommends or refers to you the services of another provider (e.g. Xero, MYOB, etc) and you agree to their conditions of engagement, CT accepts no responsibility or liability whatsoever for any failure to fulfil that engagement on your part or the part of that other service provider.
+6.9 Where CT recommends or refers to you the services of another service provider (e.g. Xero, MYOB, specialist advisers, brokers, etc) and you agree to their conditions of engagement, CT accepts no responsibility or liability whatsoever for any failure to fulfil that engagement on your part or the part of that other service provider.

 6.10 CT may at times receive a discount on its own subscription costs or some other form of remuneration in reimbursement of expenses incurred in relation to recommendations or referrals which benefit any other service provider (e.g. Xero, MYOB).

-7.1 Any requested variation made by you to the Engagement or work being undertaken must be notified in writing and agreed to by CT as a matter of course.
-This may change the cost of the Engagement and this will be communicated to you.
-Should any work be requested under urgency, this will require a review of the cost and this will be communicated to you.
-Until agreement is received on any such changes to costs, work cannot proceed.
-Instruction by you to provide with the further or varied work will be deemed acceptance of the additional costs.
+7.1 Any change requested by you to the Engagement must be notified in writing and agreed to by CT.
+Changes to the Engagement may vary the cost and this will be communicated to you.
+Should any work be requested under urgency, this will require a review of the cost, and this will be communicated to you.
+Until agreement is received on any such changes to costs, the Engagement cannot continue.

 7.2 CT reserves the right to recover any extra cost associated with completing the Engagement because of a request by you and/or any action or inaction on your part.